 9) Illumination (or “Fame”), Fire

 Here is how the Bagua is often arranged.
-Many practitioners place the Bagua at the front door, meaning where “The Journey” section is.
+In “Black Hat” or “Black Sect” Feng Shui, they place the Bagua at the front door, meaning where “The Journey” section is.
+Classical Feng Shui aligns the Water (Career, Journey, #1) section of the Bagua with North.
+That’s how I do it.

 1) Envision what you’d like each of these areas of your life to look like.
 What kinds of sensory images would you like to be represented in each area?